javascript-studio/studio-log/README.md

   The namespace is added to each log entry as the `ns` property.
 If `data` is provided, it is added to each log entry.
 Multiple calls with the same `ns` property return the same logger instance while data is replaced.
+- `log.child(ns[, data])`: Creates a child logger of a log instance.
+The namespaces are joined with a blank and `data` is merged.
+Multiple calls with the same `ns` property return the same logger instance while data is replaced.

 ### Log instance functions